Sharing the Season 2020 list

 P.O.
 Box 4264, Salisbury, NC 28145

-Purpose: Annually presents four performances of the Salisbury Symphony and one of the North Carolina Symphony, two performances of “The Nutcracker”, and Pops at the Post with money raised by a separate board.
-Also provides teachers for after-school string program and an annual orchestra concert for all fifth-graders and string trio/quartet concert for younger students in all schools.
+Purpose: Annually presents four performances of the Salisbury Symphony and one of the North Carolina Symphony, two performances of “The Nutcracker,” and Pops at the Post with money raised by a separate board.
+It also provides teachers for an after-school string program and an annual orchestra concert for all fifth-graders and a string trio/quartet concert for younger students in all schools.

 Salvation Army of Rowan County